Cheers! Today I am DEBT FREE.

 Now to the normal debt payoff strategies.
 I reversed my consumerism where I could and cut down on spending.

 I didn’t need any of the material items and I haven’t missed them since.
-I now live within walking distance to work and it feels great!

 And now I’m debt free!